 - Jew person: I’m sorry there is a pandemic of white people being born with such lower IQs compared to us.
 Society shouldn’t discriminate against lower IQ.
 I stand with you, white people.

-- Asian person: I’m sorry white people have to be born so asocial and selfish.
+- Asian person: I’m sorry white people have to be born so selfishly individualistic.
 And so unconscientious, with such poor work ethics.
-Society shouldn’t discriminate against people with ADHD.
+Society shouldn’t discriminate against poor work ethics.
 I stand with you, white people.